hci-a-if-its-2019/assignment-1-ojoakua-10bit/README.md

 # Remarks
 > * Thanks for completing all the parts in this assignment.
 > * However, the `Models and Annotations` lack of reference numbers (with which time-codes on the `Transcript` the breakdowns/barriers relate to).
 The reference numbers are necessary to underlines that all the problems you have exposed on the Models have evidences.
+> * Another comment: It's better to write `Do's` and `Don't's` sentences in separate sub section to make it clearer for readers to read.

 | Working Days | Commits before D | Commits after D | Presentation (80%) | Repo (20%) | Total |
 |:------------:|:----------------:|:---------------:|:------------------:|:----------:|:-----:|